February 2, 2017 Is Your Chance to Help Oregon Regain Access to Interventional Spine Procedures

 Wednesday, January 4, 2017

 The Oregon Health Authority (OHA) announced that two draft coverage guidances are on the agenda for the Health Evidence Review Commission (HERC) Evidence-based Guidelines Subcommittee meeting on February 2, 2017.
 The recently published draft coverage guidance on corticosteroid injections for low back pain will be discussed, along with feedback received during the public comment period last fall.
-In addition, an initial draft coverage guidance on minimally invasive and percutaneous interventions for low back pain will be shared with the Subcommittee.

 Patients on Medicaid in the state of Oregon no longer have access to ANY evidence-based interventional spine procedures for back pain.
 Most no longer have access to surgery and none have the option of palliative care with long-term opioid treatment.
 What are they left with?
 OHA now recommends acupuncture, manipulation, massage, medications (excluding long-term opioid treatment), cognitive behavioral therapy, physical therapy/occupational therapy, and yoga as the only viable treatments for back pain.